Understanding the different types of bulk liquid tanks

 Specialized tanks

 In addition to the characteristics described above, there are specialized tanks designed to haul specific types of products.
 Food-grade trailers, for instance, are insulated stainless steel tanks that have a sanity valve (a special covering that protects the valve from dirt and elements).
 Kosher tanks have been blessed in accordance with religious customs.
-And tanks for acids or other types of chemicals may use rubber-lined tanks, polyethylene tanks or plastic tanks to transport product.
+And tanks for acids or other types of chemicals may be rubber-lined, polyethylene or plastic.

 Lean on Bulk Connection to get liquid products in motion

-With all of these bulk liquid tank variables at play, it can be difficult to match your product with the precise equipment needed to haul it.
-Fortunately, there are experts that can take care of this for you.
+The success of your business and even the health of the public can depend on your liquid bulk freight being transported safely and efficiently.
+Don’t leave it to chance – leave it to an expert.
 Bulk Connection is an ISO-9001-certified freight specialist that has been handling bulk liquid loads since 1987.
 We have a team of bulk freight specialists – many with over 20 years of industry experience – at the ready to help you protect the safety and integrity of your products in transit.
 To learn more about working with a true bulk liquid freight expert, contact Bulk Connection today.